 5. What Size Helmet Do I Need?

-A ski helmet's fit depends on your unique head size and shape, so you shouldn't rely on someone else's sizing to determine yours.
-Figuring out how to choose a ski helmet size can be as straightforward as trying on various helmets at the ski shop until you find one that fits right.
-Be sure to choose a ski helmet that fits your head as it is right now, not a helmet that provides you room to grow, as oversized ski helmets are unsafe.
+A ski and snowboard helmet's fit depends on your unique head size and shape, so you shouldn't rely on someone else's sizing to determine yours.
+Figuring out how to choose a ski and snowboard helmet size can be as straightforward as trying on various helmets at the ski shop until you find one that fits right.
+Be sure to choose a helmet that fits your head as it is right now, not a helmet that provides you room to grow, as oversized helmets are unsafe.

-If you're ordering a snow helmet online, you'll need a more concrete measurement to help you find your size.
+If you're ordering a helmet from a ski shop online, you'll need a more concrete measurement to help you find your size and correct helmet fit.
 Learning how to measure for ski helmet size is easy — wrap a tape measure around the largest part of your head, just above the ears and eyebrows, and use that number to help you pick out your helmet.
 Whichever brand of snow helmet you're looking at will provide a size chart for you to match your measurement with.

 6. How Tightly Should a Ski Helmet Fit?

-Now that you know how to size a helmet, you need to know how to properly adjust your snow helmet.
-For safety purposes, your snow helmet should be snug, but not uncomfortably tight.
-When fitted correctly, there should not be a gap between the helmet lining and your head or between the top of your snow goggles and the ski helmet.
-Most snow helmets have these three crucial features of adjustability.
+Now that you know how to size a helmet, you need to know how to properly adjust your helmet.
+For safety purposes, your helmet should fit snug, but not uncomfortably tight.
+When fitted correctly to your head size, there should not be a gap between the helmet lining and your head or between the top of your snow goggles and the helmet.
+Most ski and snowboard helmets have these three crucial features of adjustability.